jimniels/blog/_posts/2018-12-08-book-review-the-pun-also-rises.md

 > Critics and curmudgeons often deride the pun as the lowest form of humor.
 Others would counter that if that’s true, it would make punning the foundation of all humor. (xxii)

 But the book wasn’t just a collection of funny puns.
 It was quite the opposite: a kind of critical defense of the intellectual value of the pun.
-The author ( apparently [a champion punner](http://punoff.com), something I didn’t even knew existed until I read this book) argues that puns were for a long time a respected form of intellectual endeavor:
+The author (apparently [a champion punner](http://punoff.com) – something I didn’t even knew existed until I read this book) argues that puns were, for a long time, a respected form of intellectual endeavor:

 > The common expectation that puns should always be funny, or die in the attempt, is a relatively modern development.
+(65)
-(65)...For thousands of years, the [pun] had commanded respect for revealing divine wisdom, as a poetic expression of life’s inherent contradictions, and as an elegant rhetorical tool to communicate multiple ideas at once.(85)
+> For thousands of years, the [pun] had commanded respect for revealing divine wisdom, as a poetic expression of life’s inherent contradictions, and as an elegant rhetorical tool to communicate multiple ideas at once.(85)

 So before diving into an analysis of punning, the author defends the pun as, well, something worth defending right at the beginning of the book.
 An argument I was all for :)